Scheffler, McIlroy at their best to reach Match Play semis

 But he missed a 5-foot birdie putt on the 12th that would have put him 4 up.
 Kitayama won the next two holes with birdies.
 Young missed from 10 feet for birdie, 15 feet for eagle and 10 feet for birdie on the next three, all three putts burning the edge.

 Ultimately, he only needed two putts from 15 feet on the 18th for the win.
-That was about the only easy part of his final two hours.
+That was about the only easy part of his back nine.

 “I don’t think I made a bogey today and I was biting my nails trying to win my match,” Young said.
 “I think it just shows you the quality of golf that’s played out here and how hard it is to get through even just one day like today, never mind that today was our fifth match.”

-Day earlier on Saturday birdied the 16th for a 1-up lead and then held on to beat Matt Kuchar, denying the 44-year-old American a chance to set the tournament record for most matches won.
-He leaves sharing the mark of 36 wins with Tiger Woods.
+Day earlier on Saturday beat Matt Kuchar, leaving the 44-year-old American one match short of the tournament record.
+Kuchar leaves sharing the mark of 36 wins with Tiger Woods.

-Day had his own chance to match Woods by winning Match Play for the third time.
-That ended against Scheffler.

-At stake for the world’s No. 1 player on Sunday is a chance to join Woods as the only players to win Match Play back-to-back.